Soham9Nandi/FullStack_AngelaYu_MyLearning/Section_24.md

 26. it can, preprocesss requests, logs requests, authentication, process and handle the errors
 27. Public folder contains static elements, like html css, etc
 28. bodyparser middleware npm
+### Important
+29. MIDDLEWARE ORDER MATTERS, because the next() actually passes the processed information to the next middleware in line and in that way we can process the data before sending it
-29. express .use (the parser, the type, then extended)
+30. express .use (the parser, the type, then extended)
-30. the above gives our request a body that we can acces and read now
+31. the above gives our request a body that we can acces and read now
-31. To give the form value, go to postman and then go to body and wwwformencoded and then input the values
+32. To give the form value, go to postman and then go to body and wwwformencoded and then input the values

-32. Body parser belongs to preprocessing categories of middleware
+33. Body parser belongs to preprocessing categories of middleware
-33. Morgan -> logging middleware
+34. Morgan -> logging middleware

 # Creating Custom MiddleWare
 1. function(req,res,next){
      some functions with res and req. next();
    }

+res.redirect